JandyTenedora/ShoppingBasket/README.md

 ### ER Diagram: MVP (base scala)
 ![ER Diagram](docs/Shopping-Basket-ER.png)

+### ER Diagram: Akka-MVP (Scala, Akka, Runs Locally)
 In the tag akka-mvp-local is an implementation of the shopping basket using the Akka framework to achieve concurrency and parallelism in the application of discounts at the item level.

-### ER Diagram: Akka-MVP (Scala, Akka, Runs Locally)
 ![ER Diagram](docs/Shopping-Basket-Akka-ER.png)

 ### DiscountProvider

-### Tests

-- `BasketSpec`: This class is defined in `src/test/scala/com/adthena/shoppingbasket/models/BasketSpec.scala`.
-It includes property-based tests using ScalaCheck to verify the correctness of the `calculatePrice` method in various scenarios.
+Discount Provider is the trait through which PricingEngine obtains all of its discount logic.
+The minimum standards for a valid discount function has been enforced in the applyDiscount function of the PricingEngine object (discounts must not change the number or types of items in a basket).
+Attempted implementations of DiscountProviders with discounts that violate these rules will throw an IllegalArgumentException.

+Examples of how to implement discount newer functions can be found in the CustomDiscountProvider class.
+It is the expectation that any new DiscountProvider class will also include an associated Spec with unit tests.

 ## Using Docker